j-stach/slouch/README.md

 ).unwrap();
 ```
 3. Send a message and receive a response.
-Response is an enum that can be matched to extract message values.
+`OuchResponse` is an enum that can be matched to extract message values.
 ```rust
 use slouch::account_query;